simov/grant/README.md

 You can use the `config` property to alter the Grant's behavior during runtime without having to restart your server.

-Keep in mind that this property contains the **generated** configuration that Grant uses internally, and changes to that configuration affects the **entire** Grant instance!
+Keep in mind that this property contains the **generated** configuration that Grant uses internally, and changes made to that configuration affects the **entire** Grant instance!

 ## Dynamic: State